 When St Mary’s acquired the old hospital, they named it St Margaret’s and for many years St Margaret’s functioned as a department of the senior school, with a few boys having joined along the way, mainly from the big farming families around Calne.
 In 1986, the school had reached 75 pupils with five full-time teachers.
 Gradually, the profile of St Margaret’s rose and in 1988, the Bursar announced that the Governors considered the time had come for St Margaret’s to become a co-educational day preparatory school in its own right.

 St Margaret’s is now a thriving, co-educational day school with around 180 pupils.
-The current Head, Mr Luke Bromwich, was appointed in September 2019 and is the school's first Headmaster.
+Headmaster, Mr Luke Bromwich was appointed in September 2019 and in 2020 opened The Bluebird Nursery, which extended our provision to 2-year-olds.

-St Mary’s Calne and St Margaret’s are two quite distinct schools but work together as one community.
+St Mary’s Calne and St Margaret’s Prep work together as one community.
 The same Board of Governors oversees both schools with finances managed by one Bursar.
-Both schools are fulfilling the aims that Canon Duncan aspired to 140 years ago - albeit with a healthy community of boys - to provide the highest quality education to all in our care.
+We share outstanding facilities and have a number of staff who work across both sites.
+Both schools are fulfilling the aims that Canon Duncan aspired to 150 years ago - albeit now with a healthy community of boys - to provide the highest quality education to all in our care.